We love Jacelyn Tay's advice to her son, and here's WHY!

 “Each of us is responsible for our own choice in the pursuit of happiness, health and wealth.”

 Jacelyn ends her post with, “Dream, but be realistic in realising your dream.
-If not, dream remains as dream.
+If not, the dream remains a dream.
 That is life, my son.”

 Wasn’t that some great advice?
 We especially liked the part about teaching accountability and responsibility to kids.
 How can we create a culture of accountability at home?